Stuck Inside? How to Stay Motivated During Indoor Workouts

 You can’t seem to find your fitness inspiration and motivation.
 And you can’t seem to kick your butt into gear and get that workout done.

 You have to get creative.
 Inside, there is likely less room.
 You also don’t get that beautiful sun shining down or the awe-inspiring outdoor scenery.
+You might also be seriously limited on workout gear.
+But we can make it work!

-Many dub working out inside as straight-up boring.
-It doesn’t have to be, and there are ways to motivate yourself and change your viewpoint - Here’s how!
+There are ways to motivate yourself and change your viewpoint - Here’s how!

 1. Get a Workout Buddy